bm-synth/DeepSpeed/docs/_pages/features.md

 parallel training, model parallel training, mixed-precision training, a mix of these three, or using the zero optimizer to enable larger model sizes.
-Please see the [Getting Started](/getting-started/) guide and the
-Please see the [core API doc](https://deepspeed.readthedocs.io/) for more details.
+Please see the [Getting Started](/getting-started/) guide and the [core API doc](https://deepspeed.readthedocs.io/) for more details.

 ## Advanced parameter search
 DeepSpeed supports multiple Learning Rate Schedules to enable faster convergence for